Christine Morrow

 Louisville Art Association

-When composing this piece, I was inspired by Holi, the Hindu Festival of Spring.
+When creating this piece I was inspired by Holi, the Hindu Festival of Spring.

 My Training Studio